Menu

 An integral part of the curriculum, the core components of our Academic Travel Program are included within tuition fees.
 Boarding students can attend up to two blue trips, two green trips, and one white trip per year at no additional cost while day students can attend one blue trip, one green trip, and one white trip per year at no additional cost.

-Middle School Academic Travel
+Middle School Swiss Experience

 More Academic Travel Stories